xiaoyanfeifei/mote/CONTRIBUTING.md

 Your comments and feedback are welcome, and the development team is available via a handful of different channels.

-See the [Feedback Channels](https://github.com/microsoft/vscode/wiki/Feedback-Channels) wiki page for details on how to share your thoughts.
+See the [Feedback Channels](https://github.com/zurex/mote/wiki/Feedback-Channels) wiki page for details on how to share your thoughts.

 ## Reporting Issues

-Have you identified a reproducible problem in VS Code?
+Have you identified a reproducible problem in Mote?
 Have a feature request?
 We want to hear about it!
 Here's how you can report your issue as effectively as possible.

-### Identify Where to Report

-The VS Code project is distributed across multiple repositories.
-Try to file the issue against the correct repository.
-Check the list of [Related Projects](https://github.com/microsoft/vscode/wiki/Related-Projects) if you aren't sure which repo is correct.

-Can you recreate the issue even after [disabling all extensions](https://code.visualstudio.com/docs/editor/extension-gallery#_disable-an-extension)?
-If you find the issue is caused by an extension you have installed, please file an issue on the extension's repo directly.

 ### Look For an Existing Issue

-Before you create a new issue, please do a search in [open issues](https://github.com/microsoft/vscode/issues) to see if the issue or feature request has already been filed.
+Before you create a new issue, please do a search in [open issues](https://github.com/zurex/mote/issues) to see if the issue or feature request has already been filed.

-Be sure to scan through the [most popular](https://github.com/microsoft/vscode/issues?q=is%3Aopen+is%3Aissue+label%3Afeature-request+sort%3Areactions-%2B1-desc) feature requests.
+Be sure to scan through the [most popular](https://github.com/zurex/mote/issues?q=is%3Aopen+is%3Aissue+label%3Afeature-request+sort%3Areactions-%2B1-desc) feature requests.

 If you find your issue already exists, make relevant comments and add your [reaction](https://github.com/blog/2119-add-reactions-to-pull-requests-issues-and-comments).
 Use a reaction in place of a "+1" comment: